ORNL/cpp-proposals-pub/README.md

-# cpp_proposals
+# cpp-proposals
-Preparing proposal papers for the ISO C++ Standard committee - private repo
+Collaborating on papers for the ISO C++ committee - private repo